RobotecAI/o3de-extras/Templates/Ros2ProjectTemplate/README.md

 ## Requirements

+Due to ROS2 dependency, this project was prepared and tested on Linux operating system.
+It is recomended to use Ubuntu [20.04](https://releases.ubuntu.com/focal) or [22.10](https://releases.ubuntu.com/kinetic), however any distribution meeting following requirements may be used.

 Refer to the [O3DE System Requirements](https://www.o3de.org/docs/welcome-guide/requirements/) documentation to make sure that the system/hardware requirements are met.
 This project has the following dependencies: